animatlabs/animatlabs.github.io/_posts/2023-05-15-refit-api-sdk.md

 ## Example Code

 To understand how Refit simplifies API integration and enhances code readability, let's examine the provided sample code.
 The code consists of an API controller, models, a Refit service interface, and a consumer.
-By analyzing each component, we can grasp how Refit streamlines API interactions.
+By analyzing each component, we can grasp how Refit simplifies API interactions.

 ### API Models